sa-tre/satre-specification/docs/source/contributing/index.md

 ### Linting and auto-formatting

-We take advantage of pre-commit and related tools to help maintain consistent formatting within a repo, which improves review efficiency, and readability.
+We take advantage of `pre-commit` and related tools to help maintain consistent formatting within a repository, which improves review efficiency, and readability.
-`pre-commit can be installed using pip:
+`pre-commit` can be installed using pip:

 ```sh
 pip install pre-commit